VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

 ## Workflow

   Almost all of the PCB design softwares follow similar workflow.
-You start with `Schematic` where you draw the circuit digitally, using symbols for actual components, and then move on to `Board` layout where you visualise the actual PCB, where you decide where to physically place the component on the final board etc. After that you will do a process called `Routing`.
+You start with `Schematic` where you draw the circuit digitally, using symbols for actual components, and then move on to `Board` layout where you visualise the actual PCB, where you decide where to physically place and orient the component on the final board etc. After that you will do a process called `Routing`.
+The routing step is where you will connect the components using wires.

-  1. Schematic
+  1. Schematic (check ERC)
   2. Board layout
-  3. Routing
+  3. Routing (check DRC)
+  4. Milling
-  4. Stuffing
+  5. Stuffing
-  5. Debugging
+  6. Debugging
-  6. Hero Shot
+  7. Hero Shot

 ## Simulating circuits